SonarSource/mysql-migrator/README.md

-# Sonar DB Copy
+# SonarQube MySQL Database Migrator

-Sonarqube database copier, to copy data from one db instance to the other.
+Copy SonarQube database from MySQL to non-MySQL.

 ## How to install